 Car Rentals

 We have met many travelers visited in February who discovered that the public transportation isn’t quite as efficient as they thought and decided to rent a car.
-Unfortunately, there weren’t any normal cars available, only the premium expensive cars were.
+Unfortunately, there weren’t any normal cars available, only the super expensive cars were.

 Car rentals book up very fast during high season so start looking at least 3 months before your trip.
 For Christmas and New Years, book at least 4 months out.